harshalmittal4/gotests/go-basics/Readme.md

 - GOROOT is for compiler/tools that comes from go installation
 - GOPATH is for your own go projects / 3rd party libraries (downloaded with "go get").
 If the environment variable is unset, GOPATH defaults to a subdirectory named "~/go".
 It is used to resolve import statements when not using go.mod.
 It is used to store downloaded source code in GOPATH/pkg and compiled commands in GOPATH/bin.

+- Package name - The package main tells the Go compiler that the package should compile as an executable program instead of a shared library.
+The main function in the main package is the entry point of the program.
+File name (hello.go here) could be anything but a main package with a func main() is required for executables.